othercriteria/vibectl/README.md

 ### Output Formatting

-The `get` command provides AI-powered summaries using rich text formatting:
+The `get` and `describe` commands provide AI-powered summaries using rich text
+formatting:
 - Resource names and counts in **bold**
 - Healthy/good status in green
 - Warnings in yellow